 A total disability may not necessarily be permanent.
-For instance, a Veteran can have temporary total disability due to surgery or a combined total rating before improving and dropping down to a lower percentage.
+For instance, a Veteran can have a temporary total disability due to surgery or a combined total rating before improving and dropping down to a lower percentage.

 Likewise, a Veteran can have a permanent disability that is not total.
 To qualify for a 100 percent P&T compensation rating, your service-related disability must meet the criteria to qualify as both permanent and total.

 When these separate benefits combine, it creates a special status for the Veteran’s disability compensation.
-Veterans with a permanent and total rating will usually not be scheduled for a reexamination, the primary means by which ratings reductions are initiated.
+Veterans with a permanent and total rating will usually not be scheduled for a reexamination, the primary means by which rating reductions are initiated.
 If the VA did try to reduce your rating, the VA would have to show material and sustained improvement in your condition.

-Certain types of service-connected disabilities automatically are deemed to support a VA rating of Permanent and Total disability.
-They include the irreversible loss of use of both hands, both feet, one hand and one foot, loss of vision in both eyes, or the Veteran being permanently bedridden.
+Certain types of service-connected disabilities automatically are deemed to support a VA rating of Permanent and Total Disability.
+They include the irreversible loss of use of both hands, both feet, one hand, and one foot, loss of vision in both eyes, or the Veteran being permanently bedridden.

-Other conditions such as a diagnosis of cancer, post traumatic stress disorder or other health issues may receive a 100 percent disability rating during a period of incapacity, but not be made permanent because of the possibility of medical improvement.
+Other conditions such as a diagnosis of cancer, post-traumatic stress disorder, or other health issues may receive a 100 percent disability rating during a period of incapacity.
+But not be made permanent because of the possibility of medical improvement.